 A couple of loosely related recent albums....

 Red Hill (on Rare Noise Records) is by a quartet of Jamie Saft (keyboards), Joe Morris (bass), Wadada Leo Smith (trumpet), and Balazs Pandi (drums).
 This is a lengthy album, and somewhat related to the thread above by the addition of special guest Wadada Leo Smith.
 Smith starts the proceedings with a piercing blast, and is active throughout, but this is clearly Saft's album.
 Despite also employing a Fender Rhodes, his piano playing is fairly conventional, by which I mean it uses traditional notes (no "inside" playing) & pianistic figures.
 Saft has an excellent command of the piano repertory, and many of his interjections are quite interesting in their latent historical commentary.
-Despite some rock-based ideas, and often dense activity, there is a fairly strong adherence to traditional overall, particularly a traditional sense of harmony.
+Despite some rock-based ideas, and often dense activity, there is a fairly strong adherence to tradition overall, particularly a traditional sense of harmony.

 The Gate, featuring Dan Peck & Tom Blancarte & Brian Osborne (the latter set to participate in Jeff Shurdut's Kitchen Music concert in October) have released a new (LP) album, Stench, adding Nate Wooley & Tim Dahl (on electric bass).
 The quintet makes for even more "fun" in their exploration of avant garde doom metal and its various low pitches.
 I continue to find an appeal.29 September 2014